2207akash/design-patterns/README.md

 # Design Patterns
-List of some of the design patterns implemented in Swift
+List of design patterns implemented in Swift.

+## Directions To Use
+- Clone the repo or Download the zip.
+- Open `Design Patterns.xcodeproj` file.

+All the implementations are done in `XCode Playgrounds`, so feel free to run and experiment 🙂

+## Table of Contents

 ### Singleton